Seeta Patel Dance The Rite of SpringPlay Trailer

-Seeta Patel marries Indian classical dance and Western classical music in her Rite of Spring, featuring a company of 12 dancers.
+Seeta Patel marries Indian classical dance and Western classical music in her The Rite of Spring, in a London premiere.

-Taking the South Indian classical dance form of bharatanatyam, with its intricate rhythmic footwork, geometric and dynamic movements and expressive prowess, Seeta Patel has created a compelling interpretation of the iconic Rite of Spring with a company of 12 dancers.
+Taking the South Indian classical dance form of bharatanatyam, with its intricate rhythmic footwork, geometric and dynamic movements and expressive prowess, Seeta Patel has created a compelling interpretation of the iconic The Rite of Spring.

 Music score by Igor Stravinsky

 There will be a break between Acts 1 and 2 of Stravinsky’s score for a 4’ interlude featuring Carnatic vocals sung by Roopa Mahadevan, composed by the singer (edited by Julien Kottukapally) solely for this choreography.

 All programmes state that the performances of the Work(s) are given by permission of Boosey & Hawkes Music Publishers Limited.

 Since its controversial premiere at the Theatre de Champs Elysees in Paris in 1913 the Stravinsky score has become a rite of passage for most choreographers.
 We recently saw Pina Bausch’s interpretation performed by dancers from across the African continent and Mats Ek and Israel Galván will accept the challenge this autumn.
 In 2023 we look forward to a Bharatnatyam infused version by Seeta Patel and Dada Masilo’s interpretation not using the Stravinsky score but inspired by the traditional dance and music of Botswana.Alistair Spalding CBE